daniellykammers/daniellykammers/README.md

 ### Frontend Developer at Eltok

-🇧🇷 Born in Major Gercino - Brazil, living in Florianópolis - Brazil
+🇧🇷 Living in Florianópolis - Brazil

 Making codes since 2019, passionate about technology and coffee since 2002.